Masterbuilt Electric Smoker Frequently Asked Questions (FAQs)

 The USA forums talk about issues with the element in the Masterbuilt Smokers, is this a problem with the Australian Smokers?

 No, the Australian Masterbuilt smoker has been made specifically for Australia and comes with a 240V element, the smokers in the States use a 110V element that is totally different.
-In the 5 years that we have been selling these smokers we have experienced very few problems with the element and any that have failed have been replaced during the 18 month warranty period for free.
+In the many years that we have been selling these smokers we have experienced very few problems with the element and any that have failed have been replaced during the 18 month warranty period for free.

 The unit is not producing much smoke?

 How hot is the unit getting?
 What temperature do you have the unit set on?
-The unit needs to be at least 80 degrees celcius to generate smoke.
+The unit needs to be at at least 80 degrees celsius to generate smoke.
 All electric smokers use the electric element to produce the heat for cooking and to smoulder the wood product.
 If you require a cold smoke please consider adding the AMAZEN cold smoke generator to your Masterbuilt Smoker.
-Placed in the Masterbuilt smoker you can turn it on and monitor the internal temp and also utilise the design that provides great air/smoke circulation inside.
+Placed in the Masterbuilt smoker you can turn it on and monitor the internal temperature and also utilise the design that provides great air/smoke circulation inside.

 Smoke is coming out from around the door area?

 This is normal within reason as long as your door seal is in good repair with no tears.
-If you find that too much smoke is escaping tighten the nut on the adjustable door latch and/or the top hinge.
+If you find that too much smoke is escaping, tighten the nut on the adjustable door latch and/or the top hinge.

 How long should I cook the meat?